aakennes/demo/README.md

 TODOList:

  1. Add StartPanel as start panel:
-  1.1 Press "Exit" will return to StartPanel (√)
+  * Press "Exit" will return to StartPanel (√)
-  1.2 StartPanel can display if a ip table is empty or full 1.3 StartPanel can change the profile color/name with SettingPanel (√)
+  * StartPanel can display if a ip table is empty or full
+  * StartPanel can change the profile color/name with SettingPanel (√)
+  * Beautify SettingPanel (√)
  2. Beautify NorthPanel: Add profile color and grade/rank
  3. Finish Net.java
  4. Add MySQL with attribute -> changed to read/write .csv (√)